De Beers: Marketing

 De Beers successfully advertised diamonds to manipulate consumer demand.
 One of the most effective marketing strategies has been the marketing of diamonds as a symbol of love and commitment.
 Copywriter Frances Gerety (1916–1999) working for N. W. Ayer & Son coined the famous advertising slogan, 'A Diamond is Forever', in 1947.
 In 2000, Advertising Age magazine named 'A Diamond is Forever' the best advertising slogan of the 20th century.
-The slogan likely inspired the James Bond book, film and song title Diamonds Are Forever.
+The slogan likely inspired the name of Ian Fleming's fourth book about fictional agent James Bond, as well as the related film and song all titled Diamonds Are Forever.

 Other successful campaigns include the 'eternity ring' (meant as a symbol of continuing affection and appreciation), the 'trilogy ring' (meant to represent the past, present, and future of a relationship) and the 'right hand ring' (meant to be bought and worn by women as a symbol of independence).

-De Beers ran television advertisements featuring silhouettes of people wearing diamonds, set to the music of 'Palladio' by Karl Jenkins.
-The campaign, titled "Shadows and Lights" first ran in the first quarter of 1993.
-The song would later inspire a compilation album, Diamond Music, released in 1996, which features the 'Palladio' suite.
+De Beers ran television advertisements featuring silhouettes of people wearing diamonds, set to the music of Palladio by Karl Jenkins.
+The campaign, titled "Shadows and Lights", first ran in the first quarter of 1993.
+The song would later inspire a compilation album, Diamond Music, released in 1996, which features the Palladio suite.
 A 2010 commercial for Verizon Wireless parodied the De Beers spots.

-In May 2018, De Beers introduced a new brand of jewellery called "Lightbox" made with synthetic diamonds.
-The synthetic stones start at $200 for a quarter-carat to $800 for a full-carat diamond.
-The new lab-grown diamonds retail for about one-tenth the cost of naturally occurring diamonds.
+In May 2018, De Beers introduced a new brand of jewelry called "Lightbox" made with synthetic diamonds in partnership with Element Six.
+The synthetic stones started at $200 for a quarter-carat to $800 for a full-carat diamond, about one-tenth the cost of naturally occurring diamonds.
 The new brand began selling in September 2018, and the stones are produced in Gresham, Oregon, a $94 million facility using the region's cheap electricity, which opened in 2018 with a capacity for 500,000 rough carats of diamonds per year.

-In May 2025, De Beers announced the discontinuation of the Lightbox brand, citing challenges in competing with the increasingly low prices of lab-grown diamonds and shifting market dynamics.
+With prices of lab-grown diamonds continuing to fall, De Beers announced the discontinuation of the Lightbox brand in May 2025, positioning itself in the luxury Veblen good space of mined diamonds.